SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 ![41Q1lTVhGnL](https://user-images.githubusercontent.com/80991642/187558812-f31d6e01-e0d3-437d-837a-ac8aabf636e3.jpg)

-- 24 220 ohms resistors for the leds.
+- 24 resistors 220 ohms (for the leds).

 ![51OYaMHj+ZL _AC_SL1100_](https://user-images.githubusercontent.com/80991642/187599796-4f066efd-ca61-4880-b24c-4691fb99ecd3.jpg)

-- 16 RGB leds (cathode common).
+- 16 RGB leds (cathode common, the difference between anode its the way you feed it).

 ![RGB LED](https://user-images.githubusercontent.com/80991642/187558454-0fbac7f9-6cd7-4060-8362-ea37b885d07a.jpg)

-    NOTE: but you can use whatever led-model you want,  better... the cheapest one... but you must think that you will need more than 16 RGB leds.. with single coloured leds you will need more than 24 leds...
+    NOTE: but you can use whatever led-model you want,  the better... the cheapest one... but you must think that you will need more than 16 RGB leds.. with single coloured leds you will need more than 24 leds...

     2 banks with 8 positions each bank, gives you 16 leds, and plus...
 8 pedal switches, the "just in time" ones...
 Total=24 leds , with the rgb leds you will only need 8 leds, but each led it's RGB, so each led got 4 pins...gives you 8x4=32 outputs from the mux..

-- 1 lcd screen (I2C 20x04) 4PINS: +5V; GND; SCK; SDA. (you can choose blue or green screen).
+- 1 lcd screen (I2C 20x04).
+4PINS: +5V; GND; SCK; SDA. (you can choose the colour,blue or green screen).

 ![LCD2004-I2C-Blue-Operation](https://user-images.githubusercontent.com/80991642/187595881-aae10ea1-50a0-4f1a-b6c8-eb3df727c334.jpg)